openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Mirror_45_v2/Readme.md

 * Add the screws to the Cube
 * Done!

-### Tutorial with images
+### Tutorial with images (30×30 mm² mirror)

 1. All parts for this model
 <p align="center">
 <img src="./IMAGES/CUBE_MIRRORMOUNT_45_0.jpg" width="300">
 </p>

-2. Add the spring between the mirror holder and the back-plate
+2. Stick the mirror to the insert.
 <p align="center">
 <img src="./IMAGES/CUBE_MIRRORMOUNT_45_1.jpg" width="300">
 </p>

-3. Add the M3+Nut, Add the mirror
+3. Put the insert inside the cube and close the lid.
 <p align="center">
 <img src="./IMAGES/CUBE_MIRRORMOUNT_45_2.jpg" width="300">
 </p>